miguelraz/miguelraz.github.io/blog/dispatchwithextrasteps.md

-@def title = """🚧 WIP 🚧 'That just sounds like mulitple dispatch but with extra steps'"""
+@def title = """🚧 WIP 🚧 'That just sounds like multiple dispatch but with extra steps'"""

 Same function, different behaviors.
 How do you get that?